NitaCristian/NitaCristian.github.io/Lesson6/index.md

 ---

-C++11 introduced a new variant of the for loop that makes operating over a range of values, such as those contained in an array, simpler to code and to read.
+C++11 introduced a new variant of the for loop that makes operating over a range of values simpler to code and to read.
 The syntax of the range-based for loop also uses the same keyword for:

 ```c++
 for (VarType varName : sequence) {